Not all email marketing platforms are created equal.

 Email layouts are dynamic and work with drag-and-drop functionality similar to Mailchimp, Ontraport, and other email marketing tools.

 The email automation and follow-up campaigns are all set up via an easy-to-use flowchart-style system.
 There are also pre-made automation layouts for you to use, or you can start your own automation builder from scratch.

-ActiveCampaign tracks your contacts through ”deal” pipelines.
-Similar to Kanban boards that use horizontal organization to track each section of the sales process, the deal pipeline in ActiveCampaign helps to define your entire sales cycle through a series of steps.
+ActiveCampaign tracks your contacts through a “deals” sales pipeline.
+Similar to Kanban boards that use horizontal organization to track each section of the sales process, the pipeline in ActiveCampaign helps to define your entire sales cycle through a series of steps.